veertuinc/anka-docs/arm/Getting Started/creating-your-first-vm.md

 ---

-## VM Derivatives and Disk Optimization
+## VM Clones

-You can easily create VM derivatives from a source VM using `anka clone`:
+You can easily create VM clones from a source VM and _its current state_ using `anka clone`:

 {{< include file="_partials/arm/Anka Virtualization/clone/_index.md" >}}